There are certain expenses you can claim that will be deducted from your income, thereby helping to reduce your taxable income.

 I am a salaried physician.
 Can I claim my malpractice premiums?

-The net premium meaning the difference between the annual premium you pay and any rebates you receive from your provincial association such as Doctors Nova Scotia may be deductible, assuming CMPA membership is a condition of your employment and you are not reimbursed for it.
+The net premium meaning the difference between the annual premium you pay and any rebates you receive from your provincial association such as MSI may be deductible, assuming CMPA membership is a condition of your employment and you are not reimbursed for it.
 To do this, you will need to get your employer to fill out a form known as a T2200.
 This is also true for physicians in P.E.I.

 Child Care Expenses